 She turned to the guards.
 “Take Cara to her quarters.
 She is not to leave until morning.
 One of you must stay there until the Council decides what to do.”

-As the guards pushed Cara out of the kitchen, she pleaded for mercy.
-But Eva refused to hear.
-She took several deep breaths before confessing to Theo, “This isn’t her fault.
+As the guards pushed Cara out of the kitchen, she pleaded for mercy, but Eva refused to hear.
+She took a deep breath before turning to Theo.
+“This isn’t her fault.
 I am as guilty as Cara for letting Lord Rando die.”

 “You kept him alive longer than expected,” Theo offered.
 “It’s clear that the threat is coming from Casselberry, but we can’t connect this act to Luka.
 There wasn’t more I could read when I held Cara’s hand.”